lyuting47/auth0-spa-ts-react/README.md

 ## Auth0 Dashboard Setup

-1. Sign up for an account at Auth0 if you haven't done so.
+1. Sign up for an account at [Auth0](https://auth0.com/signup?place=header&type=button&text=sign%20up) if you haven't done so.
-2. Under ##Applications##, create a new application and select the type "Single Page Web Applications".
+2. Under **Applications**, create a new application and select the type "Single Page Web Applications".
-3. Under the #Settings# tab of the application you just created, take note of the `Domain` and `Client ID` values.
+3. Under the **Settings** tab of the application you just created, take note of the `Domain` and `Client ID` values.
-4. Under #Settings > Application URIs#, add `http://localhost:3000` to #Allowed Callback URLs#, #Allowed Logout URLs# and #Allowed Web Origins#.
+4. Under **Settings > Application URIs**, add `http://localhost:3000` to **Allowed Callback URLs**, **Allowed Logout URLs** and **Allowed Web Origins**.
+5. We will be using **Refresh Tokens** as well as **Refresh Token Rotation** as recommended by Auth0 for SPAs, so make sure to enable them in **Settings**.
+6. Register the API the application will be accessing by following the steps [here](https://github.com/facebook/create-react-app).
+(Steps below are optional)
+7a.
+For testing purposes, you may want to set a short lifetime for your refresh tokens (e.g. 90 seconds).
+Then, exit your application settings and navigate to **Tenant Settings > Advanced > Login Session Management**.
+7b.
+Set **Session Cookie Mode** to **Non-Persistent Session** and set **Require login after** to the shortest possible time of 1 minute.
+This forces our app to rely on the refresh token to renew a session after 1 minute instead of Auth0's session cookies.

 ## Local Setup